Blog | Programme resources for new leaders

 The Prepared Handbook

-Changes are made from time to time in response to feedback from the Movement and to make sure the Programme remain relevant.
+Changes are made from time to time in response to feedback from the Movement and to make sure the Programme remains relevant.
 Check for any updates here.

 Outdoor skills resources